threefoldtech/info_grid/src/faq/faq.md

 The Proof-of-Utilization distribution flow is the following:

-* 50% goes to solution providers and sales channels*
+* up to 50% goes to solution providers and sales channels*
 * 35% goes to TFT burning
 * 10% goes to the Threefold Foundation
 * 5% goes to the Validator Staking Pool

 To see the Proof-of-Utilization distribution flow chart, check this [link](https://library.threefold.me/info/threefold#/tokens/threefold__token_overview).

 *Note: For billing purposes, ThreeFold DAO will check if the workload comes from a known sales channel and/or solution provider.
 If yes, then the billing smart contract code will know how to distribute the TFTs.
 If the sales channel and/or solution provider is not known, then the 50% will go to a DAO owned Community Grant Wallet.
+If less than 50% is allocated to the solution provider/sales channel, the remaining of the 50% will go to the DAO owned Community Grant Wallet.

 ***